How to Develop Your Children's Leadership Skills

 At Carbon Valley Academy we consider leadership as the skill set that a person has to positively influence others.
 In such a way, when we speak of leadership, we speak of a positive social value for our society.

 We know that some leadership skills can come from birth, but there are some lessons and skills that can be learned throughout life.
-That is why at our school we believe that it is in the little things we do every day with our students where we can help them be the leaders of the future.
+That is why at our school we believe that it is in the little things we do every day with our students that we know can help them be the leaders of the future.

 How do we develop leadership skills in a child?

 WE SHOULD SET A GOOD EXAMPLE FOR CHILDREN

 Parents and teachers need to set a good example for children.
 At Carbon Valley Academy we believe that one of the best ways to convey leadership’s values to children is by showing them the meaning of being passionate and working for society’s well-being.

 Teamwork helps children learn to get along with others, to work, and to cooperate despite differences.
 Learning to work effectively on a team is one of the most important skills we can teach them.

 The best leaders learn to handle failure just as they handle success.
 It is important to expose future leaders to disappointment rather than protect them from it.
 Children need to learn how to handle loss and move on when other people win.

 LEARN TO UNDERSTAND OTHERS

 Teaching our students the importance of listening to themselves and others is a great challenge we have.
 One of the most important leadership skills someone can have is the ability to listen, and the sooner children learn it, the more intuitive they become.